 An annual mailing fee must be paid once each 12-month period at each Post Office of mailing.
+Payment of this fee is waived for mailers who present only full-service automation mailings (under 705.23.0) containing 90% or more pieces qualifying for full-service prices.
 A mailer paying this fee may enter clients' mail as well as the mailer's own.
 The mailer whose permit imprint appears on pieces in a mailing paid with a permit imprint must show that permit number on the postage statement and must pay the annual mailing fee for that permit; this fee is in addition to the one-time fee for an application to use permit imprints.
 The fee may be paid in advance only for the next 12 months and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.